v-perfilev/fatodo-ws-service/README.md

 ## CI/CD pipeline

-The following environment variables must be set:
+### The following environment variables must be set:

+Common for the project:

 ```
 SONAR_URL